ukparliament/Weeknotes/2018/49/index.md

 ### One world, one web, one team

 [Anya](https://twitter.com/bitten_), Robert and Michael met with [James](https://twitter.com/TheVinternets) and Simon from the committee website "product" team.
 They chatted about domain models and the expression thereof.
 Michael made his usual point that beauty lives in bone structure.
-And not in the over rigorous application of Max Factor lippy.
+And not in the overly enthusiastic application of Max Factor lippy.
 Let the bones of the model show through in the view.
 As a [great man](https://en.wikipedia.org/wiki/Eric_J._Evans) once said.

 James drifted back to Tothill Street, this time in the company of House of Commons James and House of Lords Ed.
 They met with Anya, Robert and Michael to chat about the URIs we'll need to slice and dice committees by House, type, scrutiny area and currency.
 They think they got most of the way there but the conversation got dragged into deeper weeds about URI structure of subclasses and when to make links and when to not make links.
 Always, said Robert and Michael.
 You always make links.
 Or you work on something that isn't the web.